Rushy Common and Tar Lakes

 Winter numbers of waterfowl such as wigeon and teal can be in the hundreds and in the summer breeding common tern swoop across the water and great crested grebe carry their stripy chicks on their backs.
 Huge dragonflies patrol past the bird hide and you might be lucky enough to see a kingfisher.

-A key for the hide can be purchased from the project office.
+A key for the hide and screen can be purchased from the project office.

 Tar Lakes is a delightful lakeside area with open skies and large expanses of water reflecting the ever changing light.
 The wildlife interest includes elegant swans and great crested grebes on the water all year round; dragon and damselflies dart across the water’s edge in the summer and flocks of fieldfare gather berries from the hedges in the winter.